thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 **NB04:**

-Here I faced less problems, I created a backtesting function (def Sim_arb) to backtest how different strategies would affect an inital bankroll of 1000 pounds over time.
+I created a backtesting function (def Sim_arb) to backtest how different strategies would affect an inital bankroll of 1000 pounds over time.
 Evidenced by commits to pull requests 23,24,25,29,30

 I also produced simulation plots with the function I created called (def plot_arb).
 Evidenced by commits to pull requests 23,24,25,29,30